Man wielding knife sets fire to Tokyo train, injuring at least 8, public broadcaster reports

 The suspect was also reported to have scattered liquid in the train car, which he then set ablaze.

 At least eight people were injured, NHK reported citing police.
-One of the victims, a man in his 60s, is seriously injured and unconscious, NHK reported.
+One of the victims, a man in his 60s, is seriously injured and unconscious, the broadcaster added.

 Police said a man in his 20s, carrying a knife, has been taken into custody, according to NHK.